Assigning times to minimise reachability in temporal graphs: The case of singleton edge classes

 \section{The case of singleton edge classes}

 In this section we consider the restricted version of the problem in which we can reschedule each edge independently.
-In Section \ref{sec:singleton-hard} we show that even this special case of the problem is $\NP$-complete on general graphs, before giving efficient exact algorithms for some special cases in Section \ref{sec:singleton-special}, and deriving some general bounds on the achievable maximum reachability which lead to an approximation algorithm for bounded degree graphs in Section \ref{sec:singleton-approx}.
+In Section \ref{sec:singleton-hard} we show that even this special case of the problem is $\NP$-complete on general graphs, before deriving some general bounds on the achievable maximum reachability which lead to an approximation algorithm for bounded degree graphs in Section \ref{sec:singleton-approx}.
+We then give efficient exact algorithms for some special cases in Section \ref{sec:singleton-special}.